Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Program Mitigations

-Program/Application Mitigations are configured via a registry entry for each program that you configure protections for.
+Program/Application Mitigations are configured via a registry entry for each program for which you configure protections.
 These settings are stored in the MitigationOptions registry entry for each program.

 (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion \Image File Execution Options\ImageFileName\ MitigationOptions).